My Wheels — Chapter 21

 The Falcon did its job until the Dodge came back then stayed around in a part time role.
 At that point in my life, I knew lots of people with cars that were not 100% dependable and who might need a loaner now and then.
 The Falcon was almost perfect for this since it did provide the desired function but did it in such a way that no one was tempted to delay the repair of their own car any more than necessary.
 The car met its demise while on loan.

 One of the car’s many quirks was a temperamental ignition interlock.
 The transmission was a column shift automatic.
 Like most cars of the day, the Falcon’s transmission had to be in “park” in order to start the car.
-More often that not, it had to be extra deep in “park”.
+More often than not, it had to be extra deep in “park”.
 ‘P’ was all the way to the left; reached by pushing the lever up.
 When I got the car, the cast metal casing was already cracked from all the shoving on the lever to get the starter to engage.
 The crack grew.
 The car’s last driver had the lever come off in his hand as he pressed it upward.
 I retrieved the plates, left the signed title in the glove box, and waved goodbye to the best $35 car I ever owned.

 Previous Wheels: Chapter 11 — 1967 Dodge